prateektrisect/P_LUnits/S1/T2/README.md

 ## Problem Statement
-Use square function from Task T1 to print square of 11, 17 and 23.
+Use square function to print square of 11, 17 and 23.

 **Sample Test Case**
 ```